Capricornian–Aquarian Border, Capricorn

-Only when Gilbert disappeared from his sights did Werner allow himself to cradle his throbbing head in pain.
+Only when Gilbert disappeared from his sights did Werner allow himself to cradle his throbbing head.
 He stumbled forward, grabbing the medical cart for support.
 His reflection on its gray surface was foreign to him.
 His face looked several shades too pale, his features too sharp.
 His platinum blonde hair looked unnatural.
 And his eyes looked as if they should have been brown or green or black instead of the blue they were.

 “You finished yet, Werner?”
 Gilbert’s voice came from behind the drawn curtain.